jshiiba/ReactKit/README.md

 3. Make protocols for all objects in the Renderer
 4. More Unit Tests!
 5. Allow for Other types of Layouts within a Section, not just FlowLayout
+6. Allow inserting and removing of index paths.
+Right now only updating works.